The following Internet Resources may be useful for teachers and non-teachers.

 Law Faculty – University of Manitoba

-Information for prospective students seeking admission to Law School.
+Information for students interested in going to Law School.

 Laws of Manitoba